Peter Eustace: Career

 Eustace was born in Stocksbridge, West Riding of Yorkshire, and began his career as a trainee with Sheffield Wednesday.
 He made his debut in the 1962–63 season, and played more than 200 games in all competitions, before being sold to West Ham United for a club record £90,000 fee.
 He played in midfield, earlier in his career at wing half, later at inside forward, who both made and scored goals.
 He also played for Rotherham United, Sheffield Wednesday again, and Peterborough United.

 He moved into management in November 1988 at Sheffield Wednesday, being promoted from assistant manager after Howard Wilkinson moved to Leeds United.
-Eustace was sacked after just three months and replaced by Ron Atkinson.
+Eustace was dismissed after just three months and replaced by Ron Atkinson.
 He returned to football at Leyton Orient, working under Frank Clark, who moved from manager to managing director in 1991.
-Clark moved to Nottingham Forest in 1993, and Eustace was sacked a year later when the club failed to reach the play-offs.
+Clark moved to Nottingham Forest in 1993, and Eustace was dismissed a year later when the club failed to reach the play-offs.

 Eustace returned to Sheffield Wednesday as a scout during Chris Turner's brief managerial tenure, but was made redundant as part of an overhaul of the coaching staff in 2006.
 His claim for unfair dismissal was rejected by an industrial tribunal.

 He was for a time landlord of The Cheshire Cheese Inn pub in Hope, Derbyshire.